TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Cache/Index.rst

          The cache identifier that is used to store the rendered content into the cache and to read it from there.

-         **Note** : Make sure to use a valid cache identifier.
+         **Note:** Make sure to use a valid cache identifier.
 Also take care to choose a cache key that is accurate enough to distinguish different versions of the rendered content while being generic enough to stay efficient.